apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

 ### Create an external component reference declaration

-1. Declare the referenced component in `ComponentDefs` in the ClusterDefinition.
+1. Declare the referenced component in `componentDefs` in the ClusterDefinition.

-    In this example, the broker and bookies components of the Pulsar cluster rely on the zookeeper component, so you need to add the declaration of zookeeper in the `ComponentDefs` of broker and bookies.
+    In this example, the broker and bookies components of the Pulsar cluster rely on the zookeeper component, so you need to add the declaration of zookeeper in the `componentDefs` of broker and bookies.

     ```yaml
     apiVersion: apps.kubeblocks.io/v1alpha1